lestex/terraform-aws/10 - ecr-demo-2/README.md

 What it does:

-- Sets up VPC, route tables and internet gateway
+- Creates a ECR
-- Sets up 3 public and 3 private subnets
+- Creates a ECS instance from appropriate AMI
-- Creates a security group to allow SSH to hosts in public subnet
+- Creates a ECS cluster
-- Creates S3 bucket
+- Adds cluster to ELB
-- Creates IAM policies to access the S3 bucket
+- Runs app on ECS
-- Deploys one instance to public subnet with S3 access policies
+- Adds security groups

 ### Variables